 Over 40 signals are included in this calculation.
 Your website’s Domain Authority score will often fluctuate.
 For this reason, it’s best to use Domain Authority as a competitive metric against other sites as opposed to a historic measure of your internal SEO efforts.

 Note – It’s easier to grow your score from 20 to 30 than it would be to grow from 70 to 80.

-Anchor text is the visible, clickable characters and words that hyperlinks to another location on the web.
-In the phrase
+Anchor text is the visible, clickable characters and words that hyperlink to another location on the web.

 Search engines use this anchor text to help determine the subject matter of the linked page.
 In the example above, the Anchor Text will tell the search engine that when users search for Digital Marketing, Mollify is a relevant site for that search.

 When breadcrumb navigation is enabled on a website, it creates anchor text links on every page of the website which link back to the homepage of the site.

 On-Page Keywords Usage 15.04%

 Keyword placement is much more important than frequency.
 Posting “Online Marketing” once in the title tag on your website and once in the header has much more significance than stuffing the word into the body copy 10 times.